112th Annual Commencement Exercises

 Parking is available at no charge during the University of Hawaiʻi Mānoa Commencement ceremonies in the lower campus parking structure and the main upper campus lots.

 Campus parking for guests is free but limited on graduation day.
 Carpooling is strongly encouraged.
-Please check the UH Commencement Transportation webpage for more information.

-The road leading from the Wai‘alae gate entrance to the Stan Sheriff Center will be closed before and during the ceremony.
+The road leading from the Waiʻalae gate entrance to the Stan Sheriff Center will be closed before and during the ceremony.
 The area near the ROTC buildings is reserved.

-Parking is restricted in the areas behind the Stan Sheriff Center and around the Les Murakami Baseball Stadium.
-The parking lots in the Student Housing areas are restricted for permit holders only.
-Stalls marked with a Reserved Parking sign are enforced 24 hours a day, 7 days a week.
 The lower campus parking structure is expected to fill up quickly.
 When the parking structure is full, drivers will be directed to park in the lots on the main campus.
 As each lot fills, the attendants will direct drivers to the next available lot.
 They will continue to do this until all lots are full.

 Graduates and participants should anticipate heavy traffic and plan accordingly for ample time to get to their designated staging area.
 Vehicle access around this staging area will be restricted and passenger drop off will not be allowed in this area.

-For concerns of safety, please do not drop off passengers in the middle of the road or along areas with heavy traffic
+For concerns of safety, please do not drop off passengers in the middle of the road or along areas with heavy traffic.

 Printed Programs